 \section{Conclusion}

 We study the limitation of complementary learning as a weakly supervised learning problem, where the effective supervised information is much smaller compared to the sample size.
 To address this problem, we propose a generative-discriminative model to learn a better data distribution, as a strategy to boost the performance of the classifier.
 We build a conditional GAN model (CCGAN) which learns a generative model conditioned on ordinary class labels from complementary labeled data, and unify the generative and discriminative modeling in one framework.
-Our method shows superior classification performance on several dataset, including MNIST, CIFAR10 and VGGFACE100.
-Also our model are able to generate high quality synthetic image by training with complementary labeled data.
-In addition, we give theoretical analysis that our model can converge to true conditional distribution learning from complementarily-labeled data.
+Our method shows superior classification performance on several datasets, including MNIST, CIFAR10, and CIFAR100 and VGGFACE100.
+Besides, our model generates high-quality synthetic images by utilizing complementary labeled data.
+In addition, we give a theoretical analysis that our model can converge to true conditional distribution learning from complementarily-labeled data.

 { }

 \:

 \: